-- Design and publish an evidence-based research agenda;
+- The design and publication of an evidence-based research agenda;

-- Plan and implement a keystone study, or a series of studies;
+- The planning and implementation of a keystone study, or a series of studies;

-- Produce at least one research report for each research study;
+- The production of at least one research report for each research study;

-- Provide ad hoc analyses or fulfill information requests concerning the NEA Research Lab’s research agenda; and
+- The fulfillment of ad hoc analyses or information requests concerning the NEA Research Lab’s research agenda; and

-- Disseminate study findings, research products, data, tools, or services to other researchers, arts practitioners, and the general public
+- The dissemination of research projects, study findings, data, tools, or services to other researchers, arts practitioners, and the general public.

 Competitive applications will, as appropriate: